 As you must have learned, these snails are slow in their movement and calm in their behavior, so it makes a lot of sense if they are kept together with tank mates that are equally non-aggressive.
-They survive long and do very well when they are put with Japanese trapdoor snail, Ramshorn snail, Nerite snails, Malaysian Trumpet snails, Ivory snail, Gold Inca snail, and Mystery snail.
+They survive long and do very well when they are put with Japanese trapdoor snails, Brotia Pagodula snails, Chopstick snails, Black Devil Snails, Ramshorn snails, Nerite snails, Malaysian Trumpet snails, Hairy snails, Ivory snails, Gold Inca snails, and Mystery snails.

-They do equally well with freshwater shrimps such as Amano shrimp, Bamboo shrimp, Red cherry shrimp, and Ghost shrimp, etc. However, their best companion shrimp would be the Sulawesi species (for example, Cardinal shrimp), as they have identical living conditions.
+They do equally well with freshwater shrimps such as Amano shrimp, Bamboo shrimp, Vampire shrimp, Red cherry shrimp, Blue tiger shrimp, Snowball shrimp, Caridina cf. babaulti, Blue Velvet Shrimp, Ghost shrimp, Malawa Shrimp, etc. However, their best companion shrimp would be the Sulawesi species (for example, Cardinal shrimp and Sulawesi Harlequin Shrimp), as they have identical living conditions.

 Other fantastic tank mates include Otocinclus catfish.
 Other small-looking tank fish can be considered as tank mates, provided they do not possess any aggressive nature.
-Some aquatic enemies never to be used as tank mates include Crayfish, Cichlids, loaches, and Goldfish.
+Some aquatic enemies never to be used as tank mates include Crayfish (even Dwarf Mexican crayfish), Cichlids, loaches, and Goldfish.
 It does not take these animals anything to put a Rabbit snail to death in no time.

 Note: Since these snails will be producing a lot of wastes, they will make an excellent team with dwarf shrimp.
 A lot of shrimp keepers noticed that the poop of the snail is extremely beneficial for shrimp.
 It contains the bacteria that is good for the digestive system of the shrimp.